OBOAcademy/obook/docs/tutorial/pull-requests.md

 If you are assigned to review a pull request, you should receive an email notification.
 You can also check for PRs assigned to you by going to [https://github.com/pulls/assigned](https://github.com/pulls/assigned).

+### What kind of person do we need for what kind of pull request?
+It depends on what the pull request is addressing.
+Remember the QC checks will check for things like unsatisfiable classes and many other checks (that vary between ontologies).
+Your job as a reviewer is to check for things that the QC checks won't pick up.

+- If it is content changes, like adding new terms, or reclassifying a term, an ontology curator could review your PR.
+- If the PR is addressing quality control or technical aspects, one of the ontology semantic engineers would probably be a good fit.
+- If you don't know who to assign, we recommend assigning the ontology contact person and they can triage the request.

 1. To review a PR, you should view the 'Files changed' and view the diff(s).
 You can review changes in a pull request one file at a time.
 1. While reviewing the files in a pull request, you can leave individual comments on specific changes.